axibase/atsd/integration/tableau/examples/month_and_year_aggregation.md

 ![](../images/month_and_year.png)

-Let's see statistics for only 2007-2012 years:
+Review statistics for years 2007-2012:

 - Select 2007-2012 rows in YEAR(Datetime) Card (right side of the window) > **Keep Only**

 ![](../images/2007-2012.png)

-You can see next result:
+View results:

 ![](../images/Sheet_1.png)